devnull-cz/unix-linux-prog-in-c-labs/2025/labs-2025-10-27/assignments.md

 ## Count lines for files in a directory

-Open file "`output`" for writing and redirect standard output to it.
+Open file "`output`" for writing, truncate it and redirect standard output to it.
 Then go through directory tree starting at `argv[1]` and for each regular file do `fork()` and `exec()` of `wc -l` on that file.

 The main process should wait for all the children to complete.